A parametric finite element method for a degenerate multi-phase Stefan problem with triple junctions: Numerical experiments

 In this section, we present numerical experiments to verify the feasibility of the proposed scheme together with its accuracy and efficiency.
 We implemented the fully discrete finite element approximations \eqref{eq:fma} and \eqref{eq:fma2} within the finite element toolbox ALBERTA, see \cite{Alberta}.
 The arising linear systems of the form \eqref{eq:mf} are either solved with a GMRes iterative solver, applying as preconditioner a least squares solution of the block matrix in \eqref{eq:mf} without the projection matrices $\metrics{P}$.
 For the computation of the least squares solution we employ the sparse factorization package SPQR, see \cite{Davis11}.
 Alternatively, and especially in 3d, we solve \eqref{eq:mf} with the help of the previously discussed Schur complement approach.
 Here we use either UMFPACK, see \cite{Davis04}, or a multigrid algorithm for the solution of the arising linear subproblems.
 We refer to \cite{BarrettGarckeRobert2010} for more details in the two-phase case.

 For the triangulation $\triangulation{m}$ of the bulk domain $\Omega$, that is used for the bulk finite element space $\femspaceChemical{m}$, we use an adaptive mesh with fine elements close to the interface $\Gamma^m$ and coarser elements away from it.
 The precise strategy is as described in \cite[\S5.1]{BarrettGarckeRobert2010} and for a domain $\Omega=(-H,H)^d$, for some $H>0$, and two integer parameters $N_c < N_f$ results in elements with maximal diameter approximately equal to $h_f = \frac{2H}{N_f}$ close to $\Gamma^m$, and elements with maximal diameter approximately equal to $h_c = \frac{2H}{N_c}$ far away from it.
 Throughout this section, we always set $H = 4$.
 See Figure~\ref{fig:mesh} for an example adaptive bulk mesh in two space dimensions.
+Observe that employing adaptive bulk meshes does not invalidate the stability results in Theorems~\ref{thm:us} and \ref{thm:vp}.

 We stress that due to the unfitted nature of our finite element approximations, special quadrature rules need to be employed in order to assemble terms that feature both bulk and surface finite element functions.
-For all the computations presented in this section, we use true integration for these terms, and we refer to \cite{BarrettGarckeRobert2010,Nurnberg202203} for details on the practical implementation.
+For all the computations presented in this section, unless otherwise stated, we use true integration for these terms, and we refer to \cite{BarrettGarckeRobert2010,Nurnberg202203} for details on the practical implementation.
 Throughout this section we use (almost) uniform time steps, in that $\tau_m=\tau$ for $m=0,\ldots, M-2$ and $\tau_{M-1} = T - t_{m-1} \leq \tau$.
 In the sequel, we set all the physical parameters to unity, and in particular $\tension{i} = 1$ for all $i\in\naturalindex{I_S}$, unless otherwise stated.